proxmox/proxmox-backup/docs/certificate-management.rst

 Certificate Management
 ----------------------

-Access to the web-based administration interface is always encrypted through ``https``.
+Access to the API and thus the web-based administration interface is always encrypted through ``https``.
 Each `Proxmox Backup`_ host creates by default its own (self-signed) certificate.
-This certificate is used for encrypted communication with the host’s ``proxmox-backup-proxy`` service, for any API call between a user and the web-interface or between nodes in a cluster.
+This certificate is used for encrypted communication with the host’s ``proxmox-backup-proxy`` service, for any API call between a user or backup-client and the web-interface.

-Certificate verification in a `Proxmox Backup`_ cluster is done based on pinning the certificate fingerprints in the cluster configuration and verifying that they match on connection.
+Certificate verification when sending backups to a `Proxmox Backup`_ server is either done based on pinning the certificate fingerprints in the storage/remote configuration, or by using certificates, signed by a trusted certificate authority.

 .. _sysadmin_certs_api_gui:

 Certificates for the API and SMTP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`Proxmox Backup`_ uses two different certificates:

--  ``/etc/proxmox-backup/proxy.pem``: the required certificate used for Proxmox
-   Mail Gateway API requests.

--  ``/etc/pmg/pmg-tls.pem``: the optional certificate used for SMTP TLS
-   connections, see `mailproxy TLS
-   configuration <#proxmox-backup-manager_mailproxy_tls>`_
-   `??? <#proxmox-backup-manager_mailproxy_tls>`_ for details.
+`Proxmox Backup`_ stores it certificate and key in:

+-  ``/etc/proxmox-backup/proxy.pem``

+-  ``/etc/proxmox-backup/proxy.key``

-You have the following options for these certificates:
+You have the following options for the certificate:

 1. Keep using the default self-signed certificate in
    ``/etc/proxmox-backup/proxy.pem``.